-Sometimes referred to as prune or trim, truncate is shortening information by removing data at the end.
+Sometimes called prune or trim, truncate is shortening information by removing data at the end.
 Truncation may be deliberate or accidental.
 For example, data may be deliberately truncated to conserve memory or simplify the representation of a numerical value.
 Or, data may be accidentally truncated, for example, by a network transmission that's unexpectedly interrupted by a hardware or software failure.

 Example of truncating a URL

-As an example of truncating, below is an example of how the URL (Uniform Resource Locator) of this web page could be truncated.
-Truncating a URL helps you get back to a working web page if a URL is broken and helps find other related pages if the page doesn't have helpful links.
+Below is an example of how the URL (uniform resource locator) of this web page could be truncated.
+Truncating a URL helps you get back to a working web page if a URL is broken, and helps find other related pages if the page doesn't have helpful links.

 Continuing the same truncating steps earlier returns us to the jargon directory.
 Again, we've designed our site so that if a visitor truncated back the URL, they'd be automatically forwarded to the computer dictionary.